mikeizbicki/lab-goodreads2/README.md

 ## Submission

 Run the following commands in a terminal session to summarize the reviews of some classic CMC books.
-Copy/paste the commands and output into sakai.
+Copy/paste the commands and output into canvas.
 ```
 $ cat summarize_reviews.sh
 $ sh summarize_reviews.sh "The Wealth of Nations"